taddyorg/podcast-data-n8n-integration/README.md

 ### Podcast & Episode Data
 * **Get podcast details** - Retrieve detailed information about a podcast by UUID, name, RSS URL, or iTunes ID
+* **Get episode details** - Retrieve detailed information about an episode by podcast name and episode name
 * **Get episodes for a podcast** - Get newly released episodes for a specific podcast (supports UUID, name, RSS URL, or iTunes ID)
 * **Get multiple podcasts** - Batch retrieve multiple podcasts by UUIDs in a single request
 * **Get multiple episodes** - Batch retrieve multiple episodes by UUIDs in a single request